 No. 14.
 Ensure efficient and beneficial utilization of scarce land resources, including parking, to strengthen the diversified and compact nature of Hedding, Kinkora, Georgetown, and Columbus and planned Nodes.

-This redevelopment plan responds to the utilization of scarce land resources objective by encouraging the reuse of existing buildings.
-Renovating and upgrading existing buildings are encouraged.
+This redevelopment plan responds to the utilization of scarce land resources objective by requiring the reuse of the former municipal complex and its parking facilities.